PennockProjects/JAMStart/content/articles/ops/AWSStaticSiteCodePipeline.md

 ---
-title: CI/CD GitHub AWS S3 Site Custom Domain
+title: GitHub S3 CICD Pipeline
-description: Creating AWS infrastructure and pipeline to automatic deploy a GitHub Nuxt 3 Static Rendered site to an S3 bucket with a fully qualified custom DNS
+description: How to use AWS infrastructure to create a git push CI/CD pipeline for a Nuxt 3 Static website built and deployed to a AWS S3 bucket with a fully qualified custom domain name
-topic: CICD
+topic: Ops
+keywords:
+  - CodePipeline
+  - Vue_js
+  - Nuxt_js
+  - CloudFront
+  - CodeBuild
+  - AWSS3
+  - GitHub
+format: How-to
 isToc: true
 createAuthor: John Pennock
 createDate: 2023-09-13